-If you are thinking to earn some extra money, aside from your full-time job, you might be wondering whether you can be self-employed and employed at the same time?
+If you are thinking of earning some extra money, aside from your full-time job, you might be wondering whether you can be self-employed and employed at the same time.
 The short answer to this is a big yes!
 If you have already been operating your own business with your full-time job, you might be aware of the responsibilities that come along.

-However, if you haven’t been through this situation, you need to know what are the tax implications and how you will be taxed and what are the responsibilities of being employed and self-employed at the same time.
-Let’s explore!
+However, if you haven’t been through this situation, you need to know the tax implications how you will be taxed and what are the responsibilities of being employed and self-employed at the same time.

 Can I be Employed and Self-Employed at the Same Time?